Horizons-Games/Axolotl-Engine/README.md

 - Play or stop your scene at any moment.

 # Controls
+- Right click + A / D  to move camera around.
+(Left / Right)
-- Right click + W / A / S / D  to move camera around.
+- Right click + W / S to move camera around.
+(Front / Back)
+- Right click + E / Q  to move camera around.
+(Top / Bottom)
 - Right click to rotate the camera.
 - Alt + left click to orbit the camera.
 - Mouse wheel to zoom in/out.